Many business owners will ask themselves what is a registered agent and then question if they really need one. The answer to both questions is yes!

 Important paperwork, as mentioned above, will be delivered to your registered agent’s physical location (not a post office box) in the state where you operate your business.

-A registered agent’s location is sometimes referred to as a “registered office,” and it must have office hours from 8 a.m. to 5 p.m. from Monday through Friday at the location you disclosed in your Articles of Incorporation or Organization.
-If your corporation or LLC has physical operations in other states, you will typically need to designate a registered agent in each of those states.
+A registered agent’s location is sometimes referred to as a “registered office,” and it must have office hours from 8 a.m. to 5 p.m. from Monday through Friday at the location disclosed as the registered agent address in a corporation’s Articles of Incorporation or an LLC’s Articles of Organization.
+If a corporation or LLC has physical operations in other states, it must designate a registered agent in each of those states.

 If your business forms an LLC, incorporates, or foreign qualifies, you must appoint and maintain a registered agent.
 It is a business compliance requirement you don’t want to ignore.
 The law requires your business appoints a registered agent as soon as you form your LLC or corporation.